Bennyva/ReactJSAssignment/README.md

 # Assignment 1 - ReactJS app.

-Name: ... your name ...
+Name: ...
+Benjamin Vanarragon ...

 ## Overview.
 ......
-A statement of the app concept and objectives (about a half-page) ........
+This app is designed to be a productivity application where users can store their To-do's and lists of tasks that need to be completed.
+They are able to add a time for which the task must be completed and then they are able to check them off.
+Users are also able to edit current tasks if they need to change the time or description.
+Users can also delete tasks if they don't want that task appearing anymore on their tasklist for whatever reason.  ........

  . . . . .
-List of user features (excluding user registration and authentication) . . . .
+List of user features  . . . .

- + Feature 1
- + Feature 2
- + Feature 3
+ + Add a Task
+ + Edit a Task
+ + Complete a Task
- + etc
+ + Delete a Task
- + etc
+ + Search Tasks

 ## Installation requirements.
 . . . .
 List of software used to develop the app . . . . . . .
 + ReactJS v15.3.0
 + Bootstrap 3
 + create-react-app tool
-+ etc
-+ etc

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation; any environment setup; how to start app; where to view app in browser . . . . . . .
-At its simplest this may just be: npm install + npm start
+. . . . . . npm install + npm start

 ## Data Model Design.